cydrickn/octobercms-backendskin/docs/documentation.md

 ];
 ```

+### Using Setting in UI

+As of version 1.2 you can now set the skin via setting ui.

+How to set it via ui?

+1. Go to `Settings`
+2. In `CMS` Setting, Click the `Backend Skin`
+3. The page setting will only have one field namely `Theme`, now select your desire skin.
+4. Then click `Save` button.

 ### The fallback skin

 The fallback skin, All method of defining your skin code will only define the your desired skin.